inesreinecke/medilab/README.md

 # medilab

-> MediLab - simple medical lab
+> simple medical lab app to manage allocations in hospitals

 Web project using VueJS, GraphQL and Apollo to showcase a simple management app for a hospital.
 Allows to manage patients, rooms and stations with various exemplary use cases.